CHILDHOOD ANXIETY PARENT SUPPORT

 Does my child need to attend sessions?

-Not necessarily.
-SPACE is designed to work primarily with parents and caregivers, which means support can begin even if your child is unwilling, hesitant, or not ready to participate in counselling themselves.
+No. SPACE is designed to work primarily with parents and caregivers, so your child does not need to attend for support to begin.

 Is SPACE only for severe anxiety?

-No. SPACE can support a wide range of anxiety-related challenges, from mild but persistent worries to more significant school avoidance, emotional overwhelm, or family accommodation patterns.
+No. SPACE can be helpful for a wide range of anxiety-related challenges, from ongoing worries to more significant patterns affecting daily life.

 Is SPACE about being stricter or less supportive?